 Watch Dr. Mason-John M.A (hon.doc) on TEDx:

-TEDx Speaker Dr Valerie Mason-John M.A (hon.doc) is one the new leading African descent voices in Secular Mindfulness approaches for addiction.
-She is the co-founder of the Mindfulness Based Addiction Recovery (MBAR) and the co-founder and author of Eight Step Recovery Using The Buddha’s teachings to Overcome Addiction.
+TEDx Speaker Dr. Valerie Mason-John M.A (hon.doc) is one of the new leading African descent voices in Secular Mindfulness approaches for addiction.
+She is the co-founder of the Mindfulness Based Addiction Recovery (MBAR) and the co-founder and author of Eight Step Recovery Using The Buddha’s Teachings to Overcome Addiction.
 There are meetings in six countries.
-She is the new President of the International Organization Buddhist Recovery Network, and her mission is to make secular mindfulness and buddhist recovery accessible to diverse communities.
+She is the new President of the International Organization Buddhist Recovery Network, and her mission is to make secular mindfulness and Buddhist recovery accessible to diverse communities.
 For more information www.valeriemason-john.com.